It’s easy to see why you’d want to include an enchanting bougainvillea in your landscape.

 This lovely lady can be purchased at FastGrowingTrees.com.

 Otherwise known as ‘California Gold Sunset’ or simply ‘Sunset,’ this hybrid is a cross between B. glabra and B. peruviana.
 The result is a plant with large bracts in a dreamy golden-orange tone and a vigorous growth habit.

 And, boy, do I mean vigorous!
 In full sun, this specimen can reach upwards of 30 feet in height if left untamed!
 Prepare to keep it in check with regular pruning if you don’t have a wide-open, reinforced space where it can spread at will.

 ‘California Gold’ is best suited for growing in Zones 10 and 11, or in Zone 9 with adequate cold protection.

-In other locations, four- to six-inch plants can be purchased from Amazon.
+Four- to six-inch plants can be purchased from Amazon.

 Dwarf varieties are hard to come by – until recently, there was only one available, the deep magenta ‘Helen Johnson.’

 But now, with the introduction of the Sunvillea series, there are more options!
 One of these is another magenta beauty known as ‘Rose.’